 Courses at Barwon Health for staff - keep a lookout in the What's On; Research and Grand Round Newsletter and Library e-newsletters:

-Does your research question lend itself to a systematic review?
-Is it more appropriate for a scoping review or literature review?
+If you have been given the go ahead, you will also need to ask yourself if your research question lends itself to a systematic review or is it more appropriate for a scoping review or literature review?

 To help you answer this question, read the article: